Constructing Witnesses for Lower Bounds on Behavioural Distances: Introduction

 Bisimilarity is an important notion of equivalence in the study of state-transition systems.
 It is \emph{qualitative} in the sense that states are either considered equivalent, or not; there are no degrees of equivalence.
 When studying systems involving probabilistic transitions, such qualitative definitions are usually considered too strict; states may be \emph{inequivalent} or \emph{distinguishable} under bisimilarity despite their behaviour being difficult to distinguish by an observer (this problem was first noted by Giacalone, Jou, and Smolka~\cite{DBLP:conf/ifip2/GiacaloneJS90}).

-To better capture the (in)equivalence of states, quantitative notions of \emph{behavioural distances/metrics} may be used~\cite{DBLP:conf/ifip2/GiacaloneJS90,DBLP:conf/icalp/BreugelW01,DBLP:journals/siglog/Breugel17}.
+To better capture the (in)equivalence of states, quantitative notions of \emph{behavioural distances/metrics} may be used~\cite{DBLP:conf/concur/DesharnaisGJP99,DBLP:journals/siglog/Breugel17,DBLP:journals/tcs/BreugelW05}.
 These assign to each pair of states a number (e.g., in the interval \([0,1]\)) representing how close (or how far apart) their behaviours are.
-Determining the degree to which states are equivalent has been studied in two main ways.
-Firstly, algorithmically, with procedures developed for the exact computation of distances~\cite{tang2018computing} as well as decision procedures for specific distance values~\cite{DBLP:conf/cav/TangB18,DBLP:journals/jcss/TangB20}.
-Alternatively, behavioural distances are defined as least or greatest fixed points (depending on the chosen ordering), meaning they have a universal property yielding a (co)inductive proof principle~\cite{DBLP:journals/iandc/HermidaJ98,DBLP:journals/acta/BonchiPPR17,DBLP:journals/lmcs/BaldanBKK18,DBLP:journals/mscs/Bonchi0P23}.
-These allow us to give bounds on distances: lower bounds for greatest fixed points and upper bounds for least fixed points.
-Such bounds show states to be equivalent to some degree, showing similarity to the qualitative proof technique of exhibiting some bisimulation containing a pair of states, thereby showing them to be bisimilar.
+Determining these distances has been studied algorithmically, with procedures developed for approximating the distance~\cite{DBLP:journals/lmcs/BreugelSW08}, and the exact computation of distances~\cite{DBLP:conf/fossacs/ChenBW12,DBLP:journals/lmcs/Bacci0LM17,DBLP:journals/lmcs/BacciBLMTB21,tang2018computing}.
+The definition of behavioural distances as least or greatest fixed points (depending on the chosen ordering), also gives them a universal property yielding a (co)inductive proof principle~\cite{DBLP:journals/iandc/HermidaJ98,DBLP:journals/lmcs/BaldanBKK18,DBLP:journals/mscs/Bonchi0P23}.
+The corresponding proofs are of bounds on the distances showing states to be equivalent to some degree.
+This is analogous to the qualitative proof technique of exhibiting some bisimulation containing a pair of states, thereby showing them to be bisimilar.

-Recently, the idea of (qualitative) apartness of states has seen growing interest as an inductive counterpart to bisimilarity~\cite{DBLP:journals/lmcs/GeuversJ21}.
+\subparagraph{Apartness} Orthogonally, interest in (qualitative) apartness of states has been growing as an inductive counterpart to bisimilarity~\cite{DBLP:journals/lmcs/GeuversJ21}.
 Rather than defining when states behave the same, apartness defines when there is some observable difference between them.
 A reason for interest in apartness is its inductive and potentially constructive nature.
 Indeed, this was the original motivation, going back to the school of Brouwer~\cite{heyting1966intuitionism}.
 In the setting of state-based systems, this means giving some (finite) evidence or witness for a difference in behaviours.
 Think of, for example, a word which is accepted by one state of a finite automaton but not another, or a difference in probability of making a certain observation in probabilistic systems such as labelled Markov chains or Markov decision processes.